boots-edu/textbook/source/text/1-typescript/functions.md

 ## Printing with `console.log`

-You may have noticed the user of `console.log` in our previous examples. `console.log` is a very important built-in function in TypeScript.
+You may have noticed the use of `console.log` in our previous examples. `console.log` is a very important built-in function in TypeScript.
 This function takes any number of arguments and prints them to the console.

 ```typescript
 console.log("Hello, world!");